 To conclude, glass table perimeters are either polished and/or bevelled if they are seen, or unpolished if sitting in a frame.
 90 degree, dubbed or radius are the options for the corners.

 Shaped Table Glass, Circles, Ellipses, Ovals and Race Track Ovals.

 Glass for tables will broadly speaking fit into a limited number of shape categories.
 Aside from square and rectangular shapes, circles are very common.
 One important point to consider with circular glass, is that if the diameter is more than 1000mm then the glass thickness must be 6mm as a minimum.
 With oval shapes they can vary, and in some instances a template may be required to ensure the glass is made as accurately as possible.
 In the first instance however we advise taking a look at the following measuring guide for oval table top glass, click here.
 As with circular glass, larger oval and ellipse shapes need to be a minimum of 6mm in glass thickness.
-Further custom shapes can be produced, however there is a golden rule for cut to size glass production, and that is simply ‘keep it simple’.
+Further custom shapes can be produced depending on the complexity, minimum CNC charges of £120 + are common, there is a golden rule for cut to size glass production, and that is simply ‘keep it simple’.

 Drilled Holes for Parasols and Cable Holes in Glass Desks.